Fujifilm X100 vs X30

 Body comparison: Fujifilm X100 vs X30

 An illustration of the physical size and weight of the Fujifilm X100 and the Fujifilm X30 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X100 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X30 is notably smaller (9 percent) than the Fujifilm X100.
 Moreover, the X30 is markedly lighter (5 percent) than the X100.
 In this context, it is worth noting that neither the X100 nor the X30 are weather-sealed.